mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 ---
 layout: ../../layouts/Post.astro
-title: 'JavaScript check if property exists in Object'
+title: '3 Ways to Check a if Property exists in a JS Object'
-metaTitle: 'JavaScript check if property exists in Object'
-metaDesc: 'How to check if a property exists in a Object with JavaScript'
+metaTitle: '3 Ways to Check if Property exists in JS Object [2024]'
+metaDesc: 'Step-by-step guide on checking for property existence in JS objects, featuring practical examples with console.log and exploring key-value relationships.'
 ogImage: /images/05-07-2022.jpg
 image: https://daily-dev-tips.com/cdn-cgi/imagedelivery/Bki7Af2hq0JKVFw1XYYMQg/e3a59344-1667-4edf-9366-e60fb3ae5900
 date: 2022-07-05T03:00:00.000Z
+modifiedDate: 2024-02-06T03:00:00.000Z
 tags:
   - javascript
 ---

-You might need to determine if an object holds a particular property.
+In **JavaScript**, some day you may need to **check if a property exists in an object**.

+Let's learn how to do this with below **example**.

+## How to check if property exists in object?

+Let's say, we have a JS object for users with an optional property for email.

-Let's say we have a user object.
-Optionally the email property can be set.
-If not, we want to show a form so the user can fill out their email.
+If the email **key** has no **value**, we want to show a form for the user to then add the email.

-How can we determine if this field exists?

 ```js
 const userOne = {